-The purpose of this Letter to Credit Unions (LTCU) is intended to raise awareness regarding the threat of a pandemic influenza outbreak and its potential impact on the delivery of critical financial services.
-It further advises credit unions and their service providers to consider this and similar threats in their event response and contingency strategies (business continuity and disaster recovery plans).
-This LTCU discusses the National Strategy for Pandemic Influenza (National Strategy) and the roles and responsibilities it outlines for financial institutions.
+This advisory is intended to raise awareness regarding the threat of a pandemic influenza outbreak and its potential impact on the delivery of critical financial services.
+It further advises financial institutions and their service providers to consider this and similar threats in their event response and contingency strategies.
+This issuance discusses the National Strategy for Pandemic Influenza (National Strategy) and the roles and responsibilities it outlines for financial institutions.